-We recognize that our industry leadership depends in critical part on our continued ability to recruit, motivate, and retain the talented personnel that make up our global workforce.
-We maintain a set of programs and initiatives designed to attract, develop, retain and engage our associates that is focused on:
+We recognize that our industry leadership depends in critical part on our continued ability to recruit, motivate, and retain the talented associates that make up our global workforce.
+We maintain a set of programs and initiatives, rooted in our Core Values (Caring Culture, Integrity First, Excellence Always, Customer Obsessed, and Better Together), designed to attract, develop, retain and engage our associates that is focused on:

-- ensuring competitive, fair, and transparent compensation and benefits offerings; - supporting the overall well-being of our associates from a physical, emotional, and social perspective; - creating opportunities for associate growth, development, recognition, training, and education; and - promoting an inclusive and diverse workplace, where all individuals are respected regardless of their age, race, notional origin, gender, religion, disability, or sexual orientation.
+- competitive, fair, and transparent compensation and benefits offerings; - supporting the overall well-being of our associates from a physical, mental, and social perspective; - creating opportunities for associate growth, development, recognition, training, and education; and - promoting an inclusive and diverse workplace, where all individuals are respected regardless of their age, race, notional origin, gender, religion, disability, or sexual orientation.